shoaibmerchant/lisgd/README.md

   gesture registers for 'pressed' gestures where fingers are not lifted.
   Defaults to 60.
   - Example: `lisgd -t 60`
+- **-w [screenwidth]**: Width of screen used for edge-based gestures.
+Use in conjunction with -h.
+If unset dynamic X/Wayland screen geometry detection is used.
+  - Example: `lisgd -w 600`
+- **-h [screenheight]**: Height of screen used for edge-based gestures.
+Use in conjunction with -w.
+If unset dynamic X/Wayland screen geometry detection is used.
+  - Example: `lisgd -h 500`
 - **-v**: Verbose mode, useful for debugging
   - Example: `lisgd -v`